syncfusion-content/windowsforms-docs/WindowsForms/Grid/Cell-Types.md

 ![](Cell-Types_images/Cell-Types_img40.png)

 ### Changing the color of the link while mouse hover
 It is possible to change the color of the link while mouse hover by using of the [ActiveLinkColor](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.LinkLabelCellRenderer~ActiveLinkColor.html) property.
-This property can be accessed from the[LinkLabelCellRenderer](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.LinkLabelCellRenderer.html) class.
+This property can be accessed from the [LinkLabelCellRenderer](http://help.syncfusion.com/cr/cref_files/windowsforms/grid/Syncfusion.GridHelperClasses.Windows~Syncfusion.GridHelperClasses.LinkLabelCellRenderer.html) class.

 {% tabs %}
 {% highlight c# %}